daikichiba9511/SQLSketch.jl/docs/design.md

 ---

-### 14.5 SQLite as a Development Backend
+### 14.5 Cross-Database Migration Support

+#### PostgreSQL (Primary Target)

+Migrations are primarily designed for PostgreSQL with full support for:

+- Comprehensive constraint enforcement (CHECK, UNIQUE, FOREIGN KEY)
+- Rich data types (UUID, JSONB, arrays, timestamps with timezone)
+- Advanced features (partial indexes, exclusion constraints)

+#### SQLite (Development and Testing)

-SQLite is commonly used for local development and testing.
+SQLite is supported for local development and rapid iteration.

-SQLSketch.jl supports applying the same migration set to SQLite, with the understanding that:
+When applying the same migration set to SQLite, note that:

-- SQLite may accept a broader range of schemas
+- SQLite may accept a broader range of schemas (more permissive)
-- some constraints may behave differently
+- Some constraints behave differently (e.g., FOREIGN KEY enforcement)
-- runtime normalization is enforced via CodecRegistry
+- Runtime normalization is enforced via CodecRegistry to maintain PostgreSQL compatibility

-This makes SQLite useful for rapid iteration without masking fundamental schema issues.
+This approach enables:
+- Fast local testing without PostgreSQL infrastructure
+- Early detection of schema issues before PostgreSQL deployment
+- Consistent migration files across development and production databases

 ---